Fall Food Favorites That Are Good for Your Smile

 Pumpkin

 There’s a reason jack-o-lanterns always have a toothy grin….they’re good for your smile!
-That’s because they, along with other winter veggies like squash, can boost blood circulation, immunity and help strengthen your bones.
+That’s because they, along with other winter veggies like squash, can boost blood circulation, and immunity and help strengthen your bones.

 Pumpkins contain vitamin A, which helps saliva flow and vitamin C, which helps boost your immune system.
 A healthy immune system is important for fighting off infections in the mouth.
 Pumpkins also have magnesium, an essential mineral for building strong teeth and bones.